ylacaute/ez-Dashing/README.md

 ## Online

-I disabled the previous online demo based on real public API because those API are out of date, as the result the online demo is now only the frontend started with mocked API, like in development.
+The online demo shows a running dashboard (release 1.2.0) configured to consume online public API (without authentication).
+Some API are maybe out of date as the consequence the widgets are loading infinitely.
+ For example, it seems it is not possible to call demo.qotilabs.com without authentitfication anymore, or maybe we should update the dashboard config.

 Go on [http://demo.thorpora.fr/ez-dashing/](http://demo.thorpora.fr/ez-dashing/)